Leigh-Ola/VueJs-Group-Chat-App/article/README.md

 ```
 This sets up a basic express http server and fetches the environment variables
 ### Step 4: Messaging with Pusher <a name="handling-messages-with-pusher"></a>
-Connect to your pusher app adding the below snippet to your `app.js`:
+Add the below snippet to your `app.js` to connect to your Pusher app:
 ```javascript
 // Setup Pusher
 const pusher = new Pusher({